thomaspernet/Financial_dependency_pollution/01_data_preprocessing/02_transform_tables/08_dominated_industry_ownership.md

 output
 ```

-Compute the condition -> True if percentile is above national average
+Compute the condition -> True if percentile is above national median

+We cannot use average because the data are too much skewed so median is never above the average

 ```python
 query= """